Fallenbagel/jellyseerr/README.md

 <a href="#contributors-"><img alt="All Contributors" src="https://img.shields.io/badge/all_contributors-33-orange.svg"/></a>
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-**Jellyseerr** is a free and open source software application for managing requests for your media library.
+**Jellyseerr** is a free and open-source software application for managing requests for your media library.
-It is a a fork of [Overseerr](https://github.com/sct/overseerr) built to bring support for [Jellyfin](https://github.com/jellyfin/jellyfin) & [Emby](https://github.com/MediaBrowser/Emby) media servers!
+It is a fork of [Overseerr](https://github.com/sct/overseerr) built to bring support for [Jellyfin](https://github.com/jellyfin/jellyfin) & [Emby](https://github.com/MediaBrowser/Emby) media servers!

 _The original Overseerr team have been busy and Jellyfin/Emby support aren't on their roadmap, so we started this project as we wanted to bring the Overseerr experience to the Jellyfin/Emby Community!_